sprekelerlab/Remme-Bergmann-2021/Fig_3/README.md

 Now you should have the `special` binary located in the same folder as `neuron_Fig_3.hoc`.

 # Run the simulation
-The simulation can be started from MATLAB by running the script `matlab_Fig_3_run.m`.
+The simulation can be started from Octave or MATLAB by running the script `matlab_Fig_3_run.m`.
 If you are using macOS, you will have to change the command to run NEURON in line 95.